Branching $k$-path vertex cover of forests: The directed case

-The only remaining case is when, for each starting leaf, we stopped because $u$ is a branching vertex.
-Then we choose such a leaf $v_1$ for which the branching vertex $u$ is at the largest distance from the root of its connected component.
+The only remaining case is when, for each starting leaf, we stopped because $u$ is a branching vertex (regardless of whether $u$ also belongs to $P$ or not).
+Then we choose a leaf $v_1$ for which the branching vertex $u$ is at the largest distance from the root of its connected component.
 Consider all directed paths from $u$ to leaves (not assuming that they are constructed by the described process for the leaves).
 Denote by $b$ the number of these directed paths (and it is equal to the number of leaves at the ends of these directed paths).
 Since $u$ is a branching vertex, we have $b \geq 2$.
-If any of these $b$ directed paths contains branching vertices other than $u$, then take the subpath from the next vertex after the last branching vertex $u'$ on that directed path to a leaf $v_1'$, and that would be the constructed directed path for $v_1'$ with the distance from $u'$ to the root larger than that from $u$ to the root (because the unique path from the root to $u'$ passes through $u$), which would be a contradiction with the choice of the leaf $v_1$.
-Therefore, all directed paths from $u$ to leaves do not contain branching vertices other than $u$.
-If we remove $u$ from these directed paths, then we get exactly the constructed directed paths for these leaves.
-We remove all the vertices of these constructed directed paths from $F$ (keeping the branching vertex $u$) and denote the resulting rooted forest by $H$ and the number of vertices in it by $n'$.
+If any of these $b$ directed paths contains branching vertices other than $u$, then take the subpath from the next vertex after the last branching vertex $u'$ on that directed path to a leaf $v_1'$, and that would be the constructed directed path for $v_1'$ with the distance from $u'$ to the root larger than that from $u$ to the root (because the unique path from the root to $u'$ passes through $u$), which would contradict the choice of the leaf $v_1$.
+Therefore, the directed paths from $u$ to leaves do not contain branching vertices other than $u$.
+Since the currently considered case assumes that every constructed directed path for every leaf stopped immediately before a branching vertex, and we just proved that there are no other branching vertices except $u$ on any of the considered paths from $u$ to leaves, the constructed directed paths for those leaves must stop exactly immediately before $u$.
+In other words, if we remove $u$ from these directed paths from $u$ to leaves, then we get exactly the constructed directed paths for these leaves.
+We remove the vertices of these constructed directed paths from $F$ (keeping the branching vertex $u$) and denote the resulting rooted forest by $H$ and the number of vertices in it by $n'$.
 We removed $b$ constructed directed paths, each of which contains at most $k$ vertices.
 So, in total, we removed at most $bk$ vertices.
 Therefore, we have $n' \geq n-bk$.
 Since the branching vertex $u$ was not removed, $H$ is not empty and $n' \geq 1$.
 Denote by $Q$ the restriction of $P$ to the vertices of $H$ with an added vertex $u$, if it is not already in $P$, that is, $Q=(P \cap V(H)) \cup \{u\}$.
-Notice that exactly $b$ of the removed vertices belong to $P$, namely, the leaves.
+From the property proved earlier that every constructed path contains exactly $1$ vertex belonging to $P$ and that vertex is the starting leaf, we obtain that exactly $b$ of the removed vertices belong to $P$, namely, the leaves.
 Therefore, we have either $|P|=|Q|+b$ or $|P|=|Q|+b-1$, depending on whether $u$ belongs to $P$.
 In both cases, we have $|P| \geq |Q|+b-1$.
 Let us prove that $Q$ is a branching $k$-path vertex cover of $H$.
 After the removal of the vertices, $u$ becomes a leaf in $H$, and, by definition, it belongs to $Q$.
 All other leaves in $H$ are also leaves in $F$ and thus belong to $P$ and to $Q$.
 Take an arbitrary directed path in $H$ on $k$ vertices.
-It is also a directed path in $F$.
+Obviously, it is also a directed path in $F$.
 Therefore, it contains either a vertex from $P$ or a branching vertex in $F$.
 If it contains a vertex from $P$, then that vertex also belongs to $Q$.
 If the path contains a branching vertex in $F$ that is not $u$, then that branching vertex is also a branching vertex in $H$.
 If the path contains a branching vertex that is $u$, then it contains a vertex from $Q$ because $u$ belongs to $Q$.
-In all cases, that path either contains a vertex from $Q$ or a branching vertex in $H$.
+In all cases, that path contains either a vertex from $Q$ or a branching vertex in $H$.
 So, $Q$ is a branching $k$-path vertex cover of $H$.
 Therefore, we can apply the inductive hypothesis to $H$ and get that $|Q| \geq \frac{n'+k}{2k}$.
 Now, we have $|P| \geq |Q|+b-1 \geq \frac{n'+k}{2k}+b-1 \geq \frac{(n-bk)+k}{2k}+b-1=\frac{n+k}{2k}+\frac{b-2}{2} \geq \frac{n+k}{2k}$, as required.